McKelvey-Engineering-CSE/adapt_fpga/README.md

   * **Approximate time to prepare workflow:** 1--2 hours to install Vitis HLS.
   * **Approximate time to complete experiments:** 1 hour.
   * **Publicly available?:** Yes.
-  * **Code licenses (if publicly available)?:** GNU GPL v2.
+  * **Code licenses (if publicly available)?:** MIT.
-  * **Data licenses (if publicly available)?:** GNU GPL v2.
+  * **Data licenses (if publicly available)?:** MIT.
   * **Workflow framework used?:** No.
-  * **Archived (provide DOI)?:** Note to reviewers: artifact will be archived, with DOI, through Washington University in St. Louis libraries.
-DOI will be provided prior to camera-ready submission.
+  * **Archived (provide DOI)?:** This artifact will be archived, with DOI, through Washington University in St. Louis libraries.
+DOI will be provided when available

 ## Description

 ### How to access

-**Note to reviewers:** this artifact is currently available on Github, but will be archived, with DOI, through Washington University in St. Louis libraries.
-This appendix will be updated prior to camera-ready submission with a link to the archival repository.
+**Note:** This artifact is currently available on Github, but will be archived, with DOI, through Washington University in St. Louis libraries.
+This readme will be updated with a link to the archival repository, when it becomes available.

 Retrieve from https://github.com/McKelvey-Engineering-CSE/adapt_fpga/tree/computing-frontiers-2024: